BernieWhite/DevOpsKitDsc/docs/feature-details.md

 By default integrity data is stored in `.dok-obj` within a workspace.
 This path should be excluded from source control.

+When using incremental build within a continious integration/continious deployment pipline override the default path to a share or web location.

+### Documentation

+Automatically generate per server documentation in markdown that can be shared across teams.

 ## Node configuration data

 ### Flat configuration data